 Men at higher risk for developing penile cancer include smokers, the uncircumcised, those with human papillomavirus (HPV) or AIDS, men over 60 years old, men with a history of UV light treatment for psoriasis and men with conditions such as phimosis (tight foreskin) or smegma (secretions under the foreskin).

 How is staging performed?

-Biopsy:A biopsy is taken to evaluate the abnormal tissues and diagnose the condition.
+Biopsy:A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
+A doctor called a pathologist looks at the sample in a laboratory.
 Types of biopsy for diagnosing penile cancer include fine needle biopsy (FNA), incisional biopsy, excisional biopsy, sentinel lymph node biopsy and/or lymph node dissection.

 Penile cancer spreads to other parts of the body through the tissue, lymph and blood systems.
 Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
 For penile cancer, doctors will use the American Joint Committee on Cancer TNM staging system, which will provide your healthcare team with information on the extent of the tumor (T), spread to the lymph nodes (N) and distant metastasis (spread) (M).
 The TNM values are then combined to determine a stage of I through IV.

 What is a penectomy and how is it performed?